Carlos Alcaraz defeats Alexander Zverev in the French Open final for his third Grand Slam title

 Let’s just say they won’t be putting those initial 10 minutes in the Louvre.
 A lot of the 4-hour, 19-minute match was patchy, littered with unforced errors.

-Alcaraz managed to come out strong in the fourth set, grabbing 16 of the first 21 points to move out to a 4-0 edge, including one brilliant, sliding, down-the-line forehand passing winner that he celebrated by thrusting his right index finger overhead in a “No. 1” sign, then throwing an uppercut while screaming, “Vamos!”
+Alcaraz managed to come out strong in the fourth set, grabbing 16 of the first 21 points to move out to a 4-0 edge.
+The fifth saw more of the same.

-No, he is not ranked No. 1 at the moment — Sinner makes his debut at the top spot on Monday — but he has been before and, although a “2” will be beside Alcaraz’s name next week, there is little doubt that he is as good as it gets in men’s tennis right now.
+Like against Zverev, Alcaraz overturned a deficit of two sets to one in the semifinals against Sinner, making him the first man to capture the French Open by doing that in each of the last two matches since Manolo Santana — also from Spain — pulled off the trick in 1961.

+Returning serves from way back, before moving close to the baseline as points progressed, Alcaraz showed off all of his considerable skills.
+The drop shots, the artful half-volleys, the intimidating forehands delivered aggressively and accompanied by a loud, one-syllable grunt that sounded like “Eh!” at times and “Uh!” at others.
+Alcaraz finished with 27 forehand winners, 20 more than Zverev.

 AP tennis: https://apnews.com/hub/tennis